scollazo/archivematica-docs/admin-manual/installation/installation.rst

 5. Install pip.

 This is used to install python dependencies for both the storage service and the dashboard.
-There is a known issue with the version of pip installed on Ubuntu 14.04, which makes this step necessary.
+There is a _known issue: https://bugs.launchpad.net/ubuntu/+source/python-pip/+bug/1658844 with the version of pip installed on
+Ubuntu 14.04, which makes this step necessary.

 .. code:: bash